As Government Shutdown Drags On, So Do Economic Worries

 About 800,000 workers are affected by the shutdown.

-Julie Burr, who works administrative assistant in the Department of Transportation and is a single mom, told NPR's All Things Considered that she has picked up a second job to get through the shutdown.
+Julie Burr, who works as an administrative assistant in the Department of Transportation and is a single mom, told NPR's All Things Considered that she has picked up a second job to get through the shutdown.

 "That's only about 25 percent of my pay that I make at my federal job, so it's not going to pay all of my bills, obviously," she said.
 And because she's a contractor, she's unlikely to get any back pay once the shutdown ends.